OpenID Connect (OIDC) Bearer token authentication

 }

-user
+, user

-and roles
+, and roles

 attributes are available as TokenIntrospection

-username
+, username

-to add the additional introspection response properties such as an email
+to add the additional introspection response properties, such as an email

-This is particularly useful if the same set of security settings needs to be used in multiple test methods. |
+This is particularly useful if multiple test methods must use the same set of security settings. |

-How to check the errors in the logs
+Check errors in the logs

-TRACE
+and TRACE

 quarkus.log.category."io.quarkus.oidc.runtime.OidcProvider".level=TRACE